 Reviewed by Sara Eisenbaum

-Running Time: Two hours and ten minutes, includes an intermission
+Running Time: Two hours with a ten minute intermission

 Sundays at 2pm